andrlime/aoc2025/README.md

 # Advent of Code 2025
 I did these in OCaml.
-There is a wrapper function somewhere that runs each day's code.
-Each day/part is bound into a registry (just a hash-table) and called via command line arguments.
+There is a functor that takes a single solution and creates a solver for it.
+The solver times and prints the solution.
+Each solution is registered in `registry.ml` and called via command line arguments.
+Expect tests exist for the solutions, but require setting the working directory of the project using an environment variable to get past the dune sandbox.
+I'm also not sure why the test files run in Z-A order, but the design of `ppx_expect` is not my job!